blogtitle/blogsources/content/post/web-security-2-xss.md

 If the first escaping wouldn't have been performed a string like `"; evilCode(); var b = "` would have executed `evilCode`.

 This might seem trivial but there are some complicated cases where escaping might not be intuitive, like inside `style` blocks or HTML attributes (where escaping depends on the attribute key).
-0
 Currently the standard library supports 16 different escaping functions and it goes through 24 different possible valid states and contexts while parsing the templates.
 It is very well designed and has only very minor known issues.
 I advise against trying to do this by hand or re-implementing this logic yourself.
-For Go 1.13 as long as you don't interpolate data in [an html tag name](https://github.com/golang/go/issues/9200)(and why would you?) or [a template literal](https://github.com/golang/go/issues/19669)(you shouldn't use two templates together anyways) you are safe.
+For Go 1.13 as long as you don't interpolate data in [an html tag name](https://github.com/golang/go/issues/19669)(and why would you?) or [a template literal](https://github.com/golang/go/issues/9200)(you shouldn't use two templates together anyways) your app should be in a pretty good shape.

 Moreover all widespread open-source libraries that I found in the wild for Go and Rust **do not** perform contextual auto-escaping so keep in mind that if you want to use a template that is not `html/template` **you are putting yourself at risk**.
 On this topic I can only suggest to stick to the standard library to stay safe.

-> Note: in the near future Google is planning to open-source [another Go library](https://github.com/golang/go/issues/27926) that grants an even better level of protection against XSS, but it hasn't been released yet so stay tuned!
+> Note: in the near future Google is planning to open-source [another Go library](https://github.com/golang/go/issues/27926) that grants an even better level of protection against XSS.
+Stay tuned to be updated when it is released!

+If you want to know more about some bypasses and advanced details about contextual auto-escaping [here](https://rawgit.com/mikesamuel/sanitized-jquery-templates/trunk/safetemplate.html#problem_definition) is your poison.

 # Client-Side (DOM based)
 If you think using the proper template will save you from XSS, you're out of luck.
 There is still a whole family of XSS that is waiting behind the corner to hit you and your users when you less expect it.
 The server might do all the escaping correctly depending on the context the strings are interpolated in but, then, the client-side code might just decide to execute arbitrary code.